Stand With Me is a 501(c)3 organization which has been created to serve veterens who have a service-related mental health disability.

 Assistance Dog / Service Dog - Team Training

-Serving Veterans with a service related mental health diagnosis.
+Serving veterans with a service-related mental health disability.

 Official Service Dog Team Registration documentation and ID provided at completion of program.
 Recertification testing will be necessary to keep STAND WITH ME registration documents current.

-STAND WITH ME is a program designed for Veterans with a mental health diagnosis who wish to train their own dog to become their Service Dog or Emotional Support Dog.
+STAND WITH ME is a program designed for Veterans with a mental health disability who wish to train their own dog to become their Service Dog.

 We also provide assistance in obtaining a canine candidate for the program if you do not already own a dog.